technofocus-pte/sapintgrtnppdepth/Lab 3/Lab 3 - Install and set up the SAP Setup Assistant.md

 - Activate cloud flows to automate processes, eliminating the need for manual intervention and improving workflow efficiency.
 - This solution will help Contoso Electronics streamline its operations by improving connectivity, automating tasks, and ensuring real-time SAP data access.

-## Persona

-**David Headsoon – Power Platform Administrator**

-- Role: David is responsible for setting up and managing connections within the Power Platform environment.
-He ensures that all integrations, including SAP and Office 365, are properly configured and functioning.
-- Tasks: David will create and configure various connections, including Microsoft Dataverse, Power Automate, and SAP.
-He will install the SAP Setup Assistant, update connection references, and turn on cloud flows to ensure smooth integration.

-**Paula Mathew – Business Analyst / App Maker**

-- Role: Paula is a business analyst who will be utilizing the configured connections and activated cloud flows to build applications and automate business workflows.
-- Tasks: Paula will use the SAP Setup Assistant app to streamline data access and automate processes.
-She will rely on the configured connections to build apps that leverage SAP data for business operations, improving internal efficiency and decision-making.

-**John Miller – Project Lead**

-- Role: John oversees the entire integration project, ensuring that all configurations meet the business requirements and the system functions as expected.
-- Tasks: John defines the project scope, ensures that the system meets business needs, coordinates with Ravi and Asha, and confirms the successful activation of all cloud flows.
-He will also verify that the SAP Setup Assistant app is fully operational and the integrations are working as intended.

 **Estimated Time:** 20 mins